cooperdk/YAPO-e-plus/README.md

    npm install -g bower
    ```

-   Navigate to <drive>\YAPO\videos\static\bower and install JS dependencies by running:
+   Navigate to the YAPO e+ dir, typically something like C:\YAPO, and then the subdir videos\static\bower.
+There should be a file named bower.json - from there, install the front-end dependencies by running:

    ```bash
    bower install
    ```

-1. Install all dependencies by executing: `pip install -R requirements.txt` from the main YAPO e+ folder.
+1. Install all Python dependencies by executing: `pip install -R requirements.txt` from the main YAPO e+ folder.
 This installs Django and any other libraries in their minimum required versions.
+This may take a few minutes.

-1. Since the database has changed a bit, it is necessary to migrate (it is, even if it's a new install, because that's how the database is generated).
+1. Since the database has changed a bit, it may be necessary to migrate the system.

     1. Prepare database migration:
         ```bash